Skip to Content

 Tips for Cooking the Best Venison Steak

-Marinate or Season Well: Venison benefits greatly from a good marinade or seasoning.
-This not only adds flavor but also helps tenderize the meat.
+Marinate or Season Well: Venison benefits from a good marinade or seasoning.
+This helps enhance the flavor and tenderize the meat.

-Rest the Meat: Allow the steak to rest after cooking.
-This helps redistribute the juices and keeps the steak tender.
+Rest the Meat: Let the steak rest for 10 minutes after cooking.
+This allows the juices to redistribute, keeping the meat tender.

-Use Thick Cuts: Opt for steaks that are at least one inch thick.
-Thicker steaks cook more evenly and are more flavorful.
+Use Thick Cuts: Opt for steaks that are at least 1 inch thick to ensure even cooking and maximum flavor.

-Venison Steak: Hindquarter cuts, backstrap medallions, tenderloin, or flank steak, about 1 inch thick.
+Venison Steak: 1-inch thick cuts such as hindquarter, backstrap medallions, tenderloin, or flank steak

-Soy Sauce & Worcestershire Sauce: For depth of flavor.
+Soy Sauce & Worcestershire Sauce: Adds depth of flavor.

-Steak Seasonings: Freshly minced garlic, salt, black pepper, Italian seasoning, smoked paprika, and parsley.
+Steak Seasonings: Fresh garlic, salt, pepper, Italian seasoning, smoked paprika.

-Red Wine Vinegar: Another acid to help tenderize and reduce gamey flavors.
+Red Wine Vinegar: Tenderizes and reduces any gamey flavors.

 Make the Marinade: In a shallow bowl or zip-top bag, combine olive oil, lemon juice, red wine vinegar, soy sauce, Worcestershire sauce, garlic, salt, pepper, Italian seasoning, paprika, and parsley.

-Marinate: Add the steaks to the marinade.
-Let them marinate for at least 3 hours, or overnight for a deeper flavor.
+Marinate: Add venison steaks to the marinade, making sure they are fully coated.
+Let marinate for at least 3 hours or overnight for deeper flavor.

-Bring to Room Temperature: Remove the steaks from the marinade 30 minutes before cooking.
-Pat them dry with paper towels to remove excess moisture.
+Bring to Room Temperature: Remove steaks from the marinade 30 minutes before cooking.
+Pat them dry to remove excess moisture.

-Cook the Steak: Grill or sear the steaks for about 5 minutes per side, or until the internal temperature reaches 117°F. Avoid overcooking to prevent chewiness.
+Cook the Steak: Grill or sear steaks for about 5 minutes per side, until the internal temperature reaches 117°F. Avoid overcooking.

-Serve: Slice and serve with your favorite sides, such as southern-style green beans, grilled potatoes, smoked corn on the cob, or smoked mac and cheese.
+Serve: Slice and enjoy with your favorite sides, such as roasted vegetables, mashed potatoes, or a fresh salad.

 If you try this venison steak recipe, I’d love to hear your thoughts and questions in the comments below.
 Feel free to give this post a five-star rating if you found it helpful!
 And don’t forget to share your perfectly juicy venison steaks with me on Instagram @therusticelk.